 Minneapolis’ plan to outfit police officers with body-worn video cameras appeared to move a step closer to fruition this week.

-Under the pact, which still needs approval from the Ways and Means Committee and the full council, the nation's biggest stun gun maker will supply the department with 587 cameras, docking stations, storage, “additional data access for investigations, replacement program for 300 conducted electrical weapons, and other support equipment such as clips and brackets,” IT officials said.
+Under the pact, which still needs approval from the Ways and Means Committee and the full City Council, the nation’s biggest stun-gun maker will supply the department with 587 cameras, docking stations, storage, “additional data access for investigations, replacement program for 300 conducted electrical weapons, and other support equipment such as clips and brackets,” IT officials said.